A-Journey-through-Deep-Learning/2025/README.md

-Official website for the second edition of the workshop "**FAILED**: Fairness and Ethics in AI: Facing the Challenge through Model Debiasing".
-A satellite event of ICCV 2025.
+Website for the Summer School A journey through Deep learning 2025.